 Dec.
 1, 2018, 1-4pm Ultrasonic Theremin with Raspberry Pis

-Project Discovery, is a week long, residential, intensive learning camp for high school students (grades 9-12 in fall 2018).
+Project Discovery is a week long, intensive learning camp for high school students (grades 9-12).
+New for 2019, we will be offering the residential camp option, as well as a day camp option.
 Campers choose from different engineering disciplines and work closely with KU faculty and graduate students as they complete a hands-on project.
 Held on KU’s Lawrence campus, students will get an up-close view of KU and the School of Engineering classrooms and labs.

 - $750.00 (Kansas residents)